robelkebede/covid19-ETH-hackathon/README.md

 ## Contributing

-Pull requests are welcome Plase update the corona_dataset.csv
+* Pull requests are welcome
+* Please the corona_dataset.csv